 If you are unable to find your specialty or province/territory in the table above or if you are not currently registered with the provincial regulatory authority in your home jurisdiction, please apply using the non-labour mobility process.

-The College is committed to demonstrating transparency, consistency and fairness in our application process through our service standard.
-Please see the Additional Registration Information document for more information.
+The College is committed to being transparent, objective, impartial and procedurally fair in our application process.
+Please see the Additional Registration Information page for more information.

 The following steps are required for registration as a labour mobility applicant: